informalsystems/hermes/guide/src/tutorials/more-chains/concurrent-instances.md

 ]
 ```

-You can use this config file with:
+In order to make use of this config, specify it with the `--config` flag:

 ```shell
 hermes --config $HOME/hermes_second_instance.toml <COMMAND>